 As mentioned in the first section, graphic designers can offer a wide range of services.

-From logos to ad campaigns, websites to videos, there are plenty of opportunities to offer your services as a designer.
+From logos to ad campaigns, websites to videos, there are plenty of opportunities to offer your services as a freelance graphic designer.

 This means becoming a graphic designer can be very flexible.
 There are always new products and design-based software packages coming to market.

-Below you’ll find a list of common, in-demand graphic design services that are highly sought after.
+Below you’ll find a list of common, in-demand graphic design services that are highly sought after, which you can learn and hone to build your own graphic design career.

 1 – Logo and Branding Design